-My best friend isn’t a fan either.
-She despises lying.
-That she has chosen a sociopath as a best friend is not something she wants to take a look at.
-My parents don’t know about this website (not because I lied to them about it but because I simply haven’t mentioned it and no, that is NOT the same thing and we’ll discuss it another time).
-They never wants to talk about my research or why I specialize in the treatments of sociopaths.
-They change the subject anytime it comes up.
+My friends aren’t a fans either.
+They despise lying.
+That they have chosen a sociopath as a friend is not something they want to take a look at.
+My family doesn’t know about this website (not because I lied to them about it but because I simply haven’t mentioned it and no, that is NOT the same thing and we’ll discuss it another time).
+My grandmother, for instance, never wants to talk about my research or why I specialize in the treatments of sociopaths.
+She changes the subject anytime it comes up.

 So what do you do?
 What do you say when your son asks if you have ever stolen anything?
 How do you respond when your husband wants to know why he should believe you when you tell him that you love him?
 What is your answer when your sister asks if you’ve ever lied to her?
-Or when your best friend wants to know your secrets?
+Or when your closest friends want to know your secrets?

 When you are a confessed pathological liar, what does it matter if you tell the truth?
 If no one will believe you, who’s to say that lying is “bad?”
 When the truth will not set you free – when it will only further incarcerate you in the prison of judgment created by the very people who claim to love you – why bother with truth at all?